croedel/MTECmqtt/README.md

 (4) allows you to read a sinfle register from your Inverter

-(5) enables you to write a value to a register of your Inverter
+(5) enables you to write a value to a register of your Inverter.
+WARNING: Be careful when writing data to your Inverter!
+This is definitively at your own risk!

 ### Commandline export tool
 The command-line tool `mtec_export.py` offers functionality to read data from your Inverter using Modbus and export it in various combinations and formats.